Call now for addiction support(877) 648-4288

-Why Can’t I Detox on My Own?
+Why Can’t I Detox On My Own?

 There are four primary reasons why unsupervised detox is extremely inadvisable.
 It is dangerous, uncomfortable, less likely to be successful, and it reduces the likelihood that the patient will try detox again.

 Detox can be an intensely painful and unpleasant process.
-Medical supervision and intervention, such as the use of certain painkillers or specially designed equipment, can make these negative consequences much less severe.
+Medical supervision and intervention, such as the use of certain medications or specially designed equipment, can make these negative consequences much less severe.
 Most patients find that the increased comfort associated with supervised detox makes a tremendous difference, both in their ability to get through withdrawal and in their mental state once they begin other treatments.

-Patients are significantly more likely to complete supervised detox than unsupervised detox.
+Patients are significantly more likely to complete a supervised detox than an unsupervised detox.
 There are a number of reasons for this, including increased comfort, better safety, having a support system, the love and connection provided by medical providers, and increased motivation.
-Once a patient gets through detox, their eventual likelihood of successfully obtaining sobriety often goes up dramatically.
+Once a patient gets through detox, their eventual likelihood of obtaining sobriety often goes up dramatically.

 Those who have experienced withdrawal often state that it is one of the most difficult things they have ever endured.
 This is especially true of unsupervised withdrawal.
 Patients who have previously tried to detox themselves without medical supervision often simply cannot handle it and relapse almost immediately.
-However, they remember the pain that they experienced, without gaining any reward other than feelings of failure, and they are much less likely to make an attempt to get sober again out of fear.
+However, they remember the pain that they experienced, without gaining any reward other than feelings of failure, and therefore are less likely to make an attempt to get sober again out of fear.